Elements of Student Learning

 Your Piano and other equipment

 This is needed so you can learn effective "technique".
-Technique is a word that describes what we do at the piano, the physical motions, to create the sounds that are pleasing to us; pleasing on many levels.
+Technique is a word that describes what we do at the piano, the physical motions, to create the sounds that are beautiful, or powerful or otherwise expressing all the music requires.

 I am happy to make recommendations on digital pianos if you like.